Wonton Noodle Soup – 15 Minute Quick + Easy (VIDEO)

 Wontons & Noodles

-• 6 oz wonton noodles – see below
+• wonton noodles – see below

 • wontons – I always use my Grandma’s Pork and Shrimp Wontons, which I always have in my freezer.
 You can substitute with your own or store-bought.